Florianópolis: Areas of the city

-Roughly speaking, the island can be divided in a northern and a southern region: the north is most visited by tourists and consequently, it bustles with the best services and visitor infrastructure.
-In some quarters notice a strong influence in the population architecture and customs.
+The north of the island is most visited by tourists and consequently, it bustles with the best services and visitor infrastructure.
+In some quarters, there is a strong influence on the population's architecture and customs.
 Lifelong residents of Florianópolis, especially the older generation, retain the heritage left by immigrants from Portuguese islands from Azores, in the way they speak, in their artistry and craftwork and in a busy calendar of festivals.
-The south of the island is less busy but nonetheless preserves the intensely Azorean customs that arrived in Santa Catalina throughout the 18th century.
+The south of the island is less busy but preserves the intensely Azorean customs that arrived in Santa Catalina throughout the 18th century.

-The Carijós Ecological Station was established by decree of 20 July 1987, covering an area of 7.5933 km2 in the municipality.
+The Carijós Ecological Station was established by Decree Number 94656, of 20 July 1987, covering an area of 7.5933 km2 in the municipality.
 It preserves a significant area of mangroves on the Ilha de Santa Catarina.

 The Pirajubaé Marine Extractive Reserve in the south bay of the Ilha de Santa Catarina protects people engaged in traditional harvesting of marine resources, mainly shellfish, from the sandbanks of the bay.

 Transportation

 International airport

 Florianópolis is served by Hercílio Luz International Airport for both domestic and international flights.

 It is one of the leading airports in Brazil for charter flights, especially during the summer months and from destinations such as Santiago, Montevideo, Buenos Aires and Córdoba, besides domestic routes.
-The traffic has grown significantly at the airport and therefore the city plans to upgrade and expand the airport so that 2.7 million passengers can be accommodated annually.
+The traffic has grown significantly at the airport, and therefore, the city plans to upgrade and expand the airport so that 2.7 million passengers can be accommodated annually.

 The architectural design of the expansion was chosen by a public competition held by Infraero in partnership with the Brazilian Architects Institute (IAB).

 Among the over 150 original entries, the proposal of São Paulo architect Mário Bizelli was chosen.
-Normally the projects for expansion and modernization of the 66 airports administered by Infraero are done by public tender based on the needs, criteria and conditions presented by the company's engineering area.
+Normally, the projects for expansion and modernization of the 66 airports administered by Infraero are done by public tender based on the needs, criteria, and conditions presented by the company's engineering area.

 The privatization of Hercílio Luz International Airport resulted in the inauguration of the new passenger terminal in October 2019, which replaced the previous terminal from the 1970s, which was deactivated.
-As a result, the airport capacity grew from 1 million passengers to 3.5 million passengers a year, in the new and modern passenger terminal.
+As a result, the airport capacity grew from 1 million passengers to 3.5 million passengers a year in the new and modern passenger terminal.

 Air Force Base

 Florianópolis Air Force Base - BAFL, a base of the Brazilian Air Force, is located in Florianópolis.
 The Air Base also hosts the Florianópolis Airspace Control Detachment and the Florianópolis Health Squadron.
-The Florianópolis Air Space Control Detachment is responsible for controlling the aircraft that cross, arrive or leave the capital of the state of Santa Catarina, as well as for the production and dissemination of meteorological and aeronautical information, using a wide range of equipment. detection and communications, in addition to specialized and qualified personnel.
+The Florianópolis Air Space Control Detachment is responsible for controlling the aircraft that cross, arrive, or leave the capital of the state of Santa Catarina, as well as for the production and dissemination of meteorological and aeronautical information, using a wide range of equipment.
+Detection and communications, in addition to specialized and qualified personnel.
 The Florianópolis Health Squadron has the mission of providing health care with excellence, carrying out preventive, assistance, forensic actions and supporting the operational activities carried out at the Florianópolis Air Force Garrison.